Bali myna: Bali myna breeding program

 A "breeding loan" involves 12 breeders who each received 15 male and 15 female myna birds from the Association of Starling Conservationists in Bogor, West Java.
 As collateral every breeder must put up a cow in case all the birds died.
 The breeders are obliged to release 10 percent of the brood into West Bali National Park and the rest can be sold off privately.

-West Bali National Park

-There were an estimated 350 birds in the West Bali National Park in the 1980s.
-During the 1990s over 400 cage-bred birds were released into the park to increase their numbers.
-But by 2005, the park authorities estimated the number to have fallen to less than 10.
-This decline was caused primarily by poachers responding to the lucrative demand for rare birds in the caged bird market.
+There is one pair of Bali Mynas at the National Aviary in Pittsburgh, Pennsylvania that are part of the Species Survival Program.